LizenzFass78851/fxserverinstallscripts/scripts/install-fxserver/redm/README.md

-- currently not functional because redm does not work in combination with txadmin
+- only works without txadmin